source: http://community.linuxmint.com/tutorial/view/245

 When you have edited the line of code press Enter on your keyboard.
 You should then see a message saying Grub installer finished or something like that.
 Now close the terminal and gparted and reboot your pc/laptop without the livecd in the disc drive.
 To restart click the mint menu then click "Quit" then "Reboot".

-*Note after you reboot you should see the grub2 menu you had before you installed/repaired windows.
-You may need to refresh (update) this menu so that it detects the new windows partition.
+you had before you installed/repaired windows.
+You may need to refresh

 This can easily be done by logging into your Linux Mint, opening a Terminal then copying and pasting sudo update-grub then press Enter then enter your password then hit Enter again.
 You will then see it detecting all the bootable partitons on the Hard drive.
 When you it displays 'Done', reboot again and you should be able to boot into windows again.